Jabs007/AI-Career-Roadmap-Recommender/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+## 🔮 Future Improvements & Roadmap

+We are actively working on the following enhancements to meet rigorous academic and professional standards.
+See [`docs/FUTURE_ROADMAP.md`](docs/FUTURE_ROADMAP.md) for details.

+*   **🧪 Test Coverage**: Adding comprehensive unit tests for Eligibility logic and NLP accuracy.
+*   **📊 Evaluation Metrics**: Implementing a `evaluations/` module to measure Precision@k and Rank Correlation.
+*   **📐 Visual Architecture**: Developing a complete `system_architecture.png` diagram.
+*   **📸 Example Scenarios**: Expanding the README with detailed output logs for "Aspirational" and "Bridge" cases.

 ## ⚠️ Disclaimer

 *   **Referential Data**: Recommendations are based on historical KUCCPS data and scraped market trends.
 They do not guarantee university placement or employment.